 - The Battle of Singapore: A nail in the empire’s coffin

 - Athelstaneford: Origins of the Saltire

 Accounts from the time place the size of the Scottish army between 22,000 and 23,000, while English sources claim as high as 36,000 men.
-In regard to cavalry, Scotland could not muster the same numbers as their opponents.
+With regard to mounted troops, Scotland could not muster the same numbers as their opponents.
 Led by the Earl of Home, Scotland could field just 2,000 lightly equipped cavalrymen.